Scotland: A Trip Planning Guide for First-Time Visitors

 From the ramparts of Edinburgh Castle look north and west, beyond the 18th-century New Town, and beyond the wide estuary of the River Forth.
 On the horizon there is a line of mountains.
 These are the real Highlands – another Scotland entirely.
 In fact, they are the hills around the Trossachs, an area of hills and lochs and rugged woods where tourism began – thanks partly to the Scottish writer Sir Water Scott who did for the Trossachs what Dan Brown did for Scotland’s Roslin Chapel in ‘The Da Vinci Code’ nearly a couple of centuries later!
 (Scott’s best-seller was a verse-narrative called ‘The Lady of the Lake’.)

-So, at the very least, from an Edinburgh base you can take a guided day tour there, or go with a hire car, just to sample some Highland landscapes and follow in the footsteps of generations of visitors.
+So, at the very least, from an Edinburgh base you can take a guided day tour there, or go with a hired car, just to sample some Highland landscapes and follow in the footsteps of generations of visitors.

 But the real beauty of Scotland is that you can enjoy a diversity of landscape and culture within a fairly small area.
-Stirling with its own castle, Perth for its own well-to-do air by the River Tay, and St Andrews for its golf and seaside ambience are all Scottish towns / cities worth discovering and all close to Edinburgh.
+Stirling with its own castle, Perth for its own well-to-do air by the River Tay, and St Andrews for its golf and seaside ambiance are all Scottish towns / cities worth discovering and all close to Edinburgh.
 (All have plenty of quality accommodations as well.)

-But the list of travel options is only just beginning.
-Have a little adventure.
-Oban on the western seaboard is a great journey by road or rail and, as an important ferry gateway, could tempt you out to the Scottish islands.
+journey by road or rail and, as an important ferry gateway, could tempt you out to the Scottish islands.
 The same applies to Fort William, below Ben Nevis, the highest mountain in Scotland - another gateway or route centre, giving you further touring options.
 The journey from Fort William the 40 or so miles to Mallaig (by rail in particular) is one of the great Scottish journeys - with rugged landscapes and romantic sea-views.

 View along Jacobite steam train from Fort William to MallaigOn the Fort William to Mallaig leg, amid the soaring hills, look out for the Glenfinnan Viaduct – the iconic, curving bridge that shot to fame thanks to a certain flying Ford Anglia in the Harry Potter movies.
 More to the point, when you arrive in the little port of Mallaig, you’ll see the misty island of Skye filling the horizon.
 The ferries leave frequently (and take cars, if that’s how you are travelling).
 So wouldn’t it be so easy just to go ‘over the sea to Skye’ just like Bonnie Prince Charlie – to see the most spectacular mountains in Scotland?